 - International travel and accommodations in South Africa and the United States

-- Professional coaching and mentoring to advance projects in their communities
+- Professional coaching, networking and financial resources to advance racial equity projects

 - Communications services for public identity-development, including a headshot, bio, and media training